Majorana bound states in encapsulated bilayer graphene: methods

 \acknowledgments We thank Srijit Goswami and Prasanna Rout for valuable discussions.

 \textbf{Competing interests:} The Authors declare no Competing Financial or Non-Financial Interests.

-\textbf{Funding:} This research was supported by the Spanish Ministry of Economy and Competitiveness through Grants FIS2017-84860-R, PCI2018-093026 (FlagERA Topograph) and PGC2018-097018-B-I00 (AEI/FEDER, EU), and the Comunidad de Madrid through Grant S2018/NMT-4511 (NMAT2D-CM).
+\textbf{Funding:} This research was supported by the Spanish Ministry of Economy and Competitiveness through Grants FIS2017-84860-R, PCI2018-093026 (FlagERA Topograph), PGC2018-097018-B-I00 and PID2021-122769NB-I00 (AEI/FEDER, EU), and the Comunidad de Madrid through Grant S2018/NMT-4511 (NMAT2D-CM).

 \textbf{Author contributions:} F. P. prepared the numerical codes and performed the numerical simulations.
-F. P and P.S-J. processed the data and prepared the figures.
-P.S-J designed and oversaw the project.
+F. P. and P.S-J. processed the data and prepared the figures.
+P.S-J. designed and oversaw the project.
 All authors contributed to discussing the physics and writing the manuscript.